-One of the Black Sea's most important & historical ports
+Cruise to one of the Black Sea's most noteworthy ports

 Sevastopol's status as a strategic naval stronghold has contributed to its fascinating history, but has not been kind to the city itself.